paradigmxyz/reth/book/installation/docker.md

 docker compose logs -f reth
 ```

-The default `docker-compose.yml` file will create three containers:
+The default `docker-compose.yml` file will create four containers:

 - Reth
 - Prometheus
 - Grafana
+- Lighthouse

-Grafana will be exposed on `localhost:3000` and accessible via default credentials (username and password = `admin`)
+Grafana will be exposed on `localhost:3000` and accessible via default credentials (username and password is `admin`)

 ## Interacting with Reth inside Docker